naughtyspirit/awesome-ios-apps/README.md

       <h2>
         <a href="http://bit.ly/17RakCJ">Themeboard</a>
       </h2>
-      <p>Quality keyboard themes from the best designers and illustrators from all over the world.</p>
+      <p>Quality keyboard themes from the best designers from all over the world.</p>
     </td>
   </tr>
 </table>